-Violas encompass the dog violets (scentless blooms), wild pansies and sweet violets, which are descended from wild sweet violets from Europe.
+Violas encompass the dog violets (scentless blooms), wild pansies, and sweet violets, which are descended from wild sweet violets from Europe.
 With so many choices, it can be hard to decide which of these endlessly charming flowers to choose for your landscape.
-We’ll break down the basic different types of violets so you can pick the best fit for your garden.
+We’ll break down the different basic types of violets so you can pick the best fit for your garden.

 Both pansies and violets are in the genus Viola.
-Some are perennials and some are annuals but all sport the sunny, uplifted face-like flowers characteristic of the family Violaceae.
+Some are perennials and some are annuals but all sport the sunny, uplifted, face-like flowers characteristic of the family Violaceae.
 While both are technically violets, each has a slightly different characteristic and genesis.

 Pansies are a cross between the wild violets, Viola lutea and Viola tricolor, and are often called Johnny-jump-ups for their ability to crop up readily anywhere.
 Sweet violets are descended from Viola odorata, while bedding violets are deliberate hybrids of Viola cornuta and pansies.

-The mounding form and leaves are the same, but pansies have more distinctive “faces” then bedding violets, which feature more streaking.
+The mounding form and leaves are the same, but pansies have more distinctive “faces” than bedding violets, which feature more streaking.
 Any of the types of violet flowers are equally as appealing and easy to grow.

 Typical Varieties of Violets

 There are over 100 types of violet plants available for sale.
 The two main types of violet flowers in nurseries are bedding violets and sweet violets.
-These and pansies are classed into 5 categories:
+These and pansies are classed into five categories: